Menu

 Visuals, diagrams, and micro-interactions you'll see in this module.

-Nina's support assistant handles text queries brilliantly.
-But when a customer asks: "What's my prorated refund if I can…
+Nina's instruct model handles text queries cleanly.
+Then a customer asks: "What's my prorated refund if I cancel 17 days…

 5Module 5: Your LLM Engineering Toolkit